Jonathan M. Sears

 Jon seeks to place events in Mali and Sahelian Africa since 2011 in historical and cultural context as the focus of recent writing, and as part of ongoing investigation of how citizen identity in African contexts is rooted in multiple cultures, and how these political cultures are affected by responses by individuals and groups to economic and political liberalization, and post-conflict peaceabuildng at the interface of international and national actors and institutions.

 - SSHRC-funded research (joint with Bruno Charbonneau): "A New Theory of Post-Conflict Governance: Transforming the State at the Security -- Development Nexus of Intervention."
 Insight Development Grant 2015-2017.

 - External member, Centre FrancoPaix at the University of Quebec at Montreal (UQAM), and Mali Project research team.

 - "Faith formation and democratic citizenship: Faith-based organizations (FBOs) in West Africa"

 - Member, West Africa Peace and Security Network.

 - 2010.
 "My father's father."
 (Poem) – Beautiful Mercy: A Book of Hours Page pp. 145-146.
 Saint Benedict's Table Press.

 - 2016.
 Mennonite Central Committee Country Program Review: Chad (Review Team Leader).

 - 2012.
 "Becoming the men 'we might become'" (Letter to editor In response to Klassen, D., "Shifting Male roles.
 Canadian Mennonite May 28, 2012)."
 Canadian Mennonite 16(14).
 9 July. www.canadianmennonite.org/articles/readers-write-32

-Jon and his partner Thea engage their community through Fort Garry Mennonite Fellowship.
+Jon and his partner Thea attend with their son and his grandparents Fort Garry Mennonite Fellowship.